Kind of Blue: Release history

-Kind of Blue was released as a 12-inch vinyl record, in both stereo and mono.
-There have been multiple reissues of Kind of Blue, with additional pressings throughout the vinyl era.
+Kind of Blue was released as a 12-inch vinyl record, in both stereo and mono, and was reissued multiple times.
 On some editions, the label switched the order for the two tracks on side two, "All Blues" and "Flamenco Sketches".
-The album has been remastered many times during the compact disc era, including in 1982 by CBS/Sony Japan catalog number 35DP 62 and the 1986 Columbia Jazz Masterpieces reissue.
-The significant 1992 remaster corrected the original recording speed for side one, which had caused all prior releases to be slightly off-pitch.
+The album was remastered many times during the compact disc era, including in 1982 by CBS/Sony Japan catalog number 35DP 62 and the 1986 Columbia Jazz Masterpieces reissue.
+The significant 1992 remaster corrected the original recording speed of side one, which had caused all prior releases to be slightly off-pitch.
 The 1997 reissue added the alternative take of "Flamenco Sketches".
 In 2005, a DualDisc release included the original album, a digital remastering in 5.1 Surround Sound and LPCM Stereo, and a 25-minute documentary Made in Heaven about the making and influence of Kind of Blue.
 Kind of Blue was re-issued on a rare 24-carat gold CD collectors version.
 A two-disc CD box set "50th Anniversary Collector's Edition" was released on September 30, 2008, by Columbia and Legacy.

 The album was released in other audio formats, which are only available second hand.